planetarium/planet-node/TUTORIAL.md

         )
 ```

-Note: The `InitializeState` action is recorded in the genesis block and executed only once, so if the genesis was created by running planet-node before the change, you must delete the chain in the entire folder and start it for it to take effect.
+Note: The `InitializeState` action is recorded in the genesis block and is executed only once, so if there is already a genesis block created by running planet-node before a change was made in the token distribution scheme, you must delete the entire directory containing the chain and re-run planet-node for the new scheme to take place.

 Check the balance
 -----------------
-Minting proceeds automatically when the genesis block is created and executed. execute the node with the following command to check whether it has been successfully applied to the chain.
+Tokens that are included in the initial distribution scheme are minted automatically when the genesis block is created and executed.
+To verify that the genesis block generation and the token distribution has been successful, do the following:

 In sh/bash/zsh (Linux or macOS):